-It is also worth noting in Table 4 that in Europe, the recall rate for mammography is generally about half that observed in the United States.
-Thus one of the harms of mammography, recalls for false positive imaging results, is less common in Europe.
-This will also be important when evaluating how to apply the results from studies of supplemental screening performed in Europe to the United States.
+It is also worth noting in Table 4 that in Europe, the recall rate for mammography is generally about half that observed in the United States.114-116 Thus one of the harms of mammography, recalls for false positive imaging results, is less common in Europe.
+It will be important to keep this in mind when evaluating how to apply the results from studies of supplemental screening performed in Europe to the United States.